 Long story short, I’ve been a serious YesFan since the first half of the 1970s.
 In my vinyl album collection; Yes – The Yes Album / Yes – Fragile / Yes – Close to the Edge / Yes – Tales From Topographic Oceans / Yes – YesSongs (live) and if I HAD to pick a favorite studio; Yes – Relayer.
 I love the jazz-hard rock fusion which includes the talented keyboard work of Patrick Moraz.
 The only Yes studio album he was ever on.
 Sure left a lasting impression!
-Each Yes member and all involved totally excelled; writing, musicianship, production, visuals, etc..
+Each Yes member and all involved totally excelled; in writing, musicianship, production, visuals, etc…

 As the years marched on, I managed to catch some of Yes’ live performances.
-In New York state, New Jersey, and in Texas.
+In New York state, New Jersey, and Texas.
 My last time seeing Yes was sadly less than a year before the death of Chris Squire.
 Eight rows back, on his side of the stage.
 How lucky I was!
 Covered it for the station; Classic Rock Radio (UK).
 Going forward, I would like to catch this current line-up whenever the next opportunity should present itself.

 Check it out.
 One song by Yes could clock in around the 20 minute mark.
 Be it that or shorter length, it’s whenever Yes, really rocked, that I personally liked them the best.
-I sincerely believe now going into the year 2019 and having been blessed with a gigantic catalog of Yes and YesRelated music in my life for over four decades now so far, that I could not have picked out a favorite rock band and did so well.
+I sincerely believe now going into the year 2019 and having been blessed with a gigantic catalog of Yes and YesRelated music in my life for over four decades now so far, that I could not have picked out a favorite rock band and done so well.
 The Beatles, The Rolling Stones, The Who, Pink Floyd, Deep Purple, Genesis (the list goes on and on)…I get it.
 For myself, Yes music not only entertained but accompanied me throughout most of my life’s travels.
 Peaks and valleys.
 Means more to me personally than just a cool guitar or keyboard solo.
 And having artist Roger Dean do some of (always the best) your visuals certainly didn’t hurt any.
 Don’t believe me, go ask film director, James Cameron.

-Why recreate what some might say don’t need recreating?
+Why recreate what some might say doesn’t need recreating?
 Because you can, but there should be a good reason for doing so.
-Here is a new concept in regards to cover albums that celebrate the seasoned musician who has already made a name and reputation for themselves, along with up and coming players that are looking to do the same.
+Here is a new concept in regards to cover albums that celebrate the seasoned musician who has already made a name and reputation for themselves, along with up-and-coming players that are looking to do the same.
 Spearheaded by two seemingly always employed or doing something full-time musicians and true fans of what was labeled decades ago by Circus or Cream Magazine; art rock.
 Guys that I’ve been hearing more and more about, especially the last year or so.
 For those unaware, may I please introduce: Dave Kerzner and Fernando Perdomo.

 These guys (Dave and Fernando) are the sticky substance in which these 13 tracks that make ‘Yesterday and Today’ are firmly held together.
 An album celebrating Yes’ 50 years in rock n’ roll.
-In the music profession, both are multi-instrumentalists and experienced behind the scenes (studio) players.
-Together they construct what I’ll call an above average presentation …a dip into the sounds that make Yes the phenomenal band that they are now, and (hopefully) always will be.
+In the music profession, both are multi-instrumentalists and experienced behind-the-scenes (studio) players.
+Together they construct what I’ll call an above-average presentation …a dip into the sounds that make Yes the phenomenal band that they are now, and (hopefully) always will be.